rendall/bmapp2/README.md

 ## development

 This is served via Netlify and has two components, the backend and the frontend.
-Backend development is current.
+Backend development is ongoing.
+Frontend development is future.

 ### installation